What is rectal prolapse?

-Rectal prolapse is what happens when part of the rectum slips past the digestive tract’s muscular opening (the anus).
-This can also cause faecal incontinence and will require surgery to correct, especially in patients that have chronic symptoms.
+Rectal prolapse is what happens when part of the rectum slips past the digestive tract’s muscular opening, or the anus.
+This can also cause faecal incontinence and requires surgery to correct, especially in patients that have chronic symptoms.

-Some patients may struggle to push the rectum back in place, while other will experience a leakage of stools or the inability to properly control bowel movements.
-These problems are more common in elderly women; for children suffering from rectal prolapse, some alternative treatments are available to treat the underlying condition.
+When rectal prolapse occurs, some patients may struggle to push the rectum back in place while others may experience a leakage of stools or the inability to properly control bowel movements.
+These problems are more common in elderly women and children.
+For children suffering from rectal prolapse, some alternative, non-surgical treatments are available to address underlying causes.